skyl/django-points/README.rst

 The openlayers API is very powerful.
 Read about it, http://openlayers.org/, contribute.

-You can get the latest point for each member of a queryset using the familiar pattern:
+You can get the latest point for each member of a queryset using the familiar pattern.

 in head::

     {% latest_for_queryset_media queryset %}

 in body::

     {% latest_for_queryset_map queryset %}

 Google